-Households without at least one personal vehicle are more likely to depend on the mobility offered by public transit and human service organizations than those households with access to a car.
-Figure 8 shows the distribution of households without vehicles in the Northeast RTPO.
-Areas with large concentrations of households without vehicles are found near Raton, in Clayton, Santa Rosa, in Mora and western Mora County, and in the east and southwest portion of San Miguel County.
+Households without at least one personal vehicle are more likely to depend on the mobility offered by public transit and human service organizations than those households with access to a vehicle.
+Figure 8 shows the distribution of households without vehicles in the Northern Pueblos RTPO.
+Large populations of households without vehicles are heavily scattered throughout the RTPO.
+Some clusters include eastern Rio Arriba County, southern and eastern Taos County, the northeastern area of Rio Arriba County, south of Española and the Pueblos, southwestern Santa Fe County, dense clusters in the Agua Fria area, west and south of the city of Santa Fe.

-Figure 4: Northeast RTPO Youth Population (ages 10-17)
+Figure 4: Northern Pueblos and Santa Fe MPO Youth Population (ages 10-17)

-Figure 5: Northeast RTPO Senior Population (ages 65+)
+Figure 5: Northern Pueblos and Santa Fe MPO Senior Population (ages 65+)

-Figure 6: Northeast RTPO Individuals with Disabilities (ages 18+)
+Figure 6: Northern Pueblos and Santa Fe MPO Individuals with Disabilities (ages 18+)

-Figure 7: Northeast RTPO Individuals Living Below the Poverty Level (all ages)
+Figure 7: Northern Pueblos and Santa Fe MPO Individuals Living Below the Poverty Level (all ages)

-Figure 8: Northeast RTPO Households with No Vehicle Available
+Figure 8: Northern Pueblos and Santa Fe MPO Households with No Vehicle Available